RaiseHigh-Tech/topgrade_mobile_app/API_DOCUMENTATION.md

 ## Authentication Notes

-- JWT tokens are required for endpoints marked as "Authentication Required: Yes"
+- **All API endpoints now require JWT authentication**
-- Tokens should be included in the Authorization header as: `Bearer <token>`
+- Tokens must be included in the Authorization header as: `Bearer <token>`
-- For endpoints that don't require authentication, providing a token may unlock additional features (e.g., continue_watching in landing endpoint)
 - Invalid or expired tokens will result in 401 Unauthorized responses
+- Authentication provides personalized responses including bookmarks and progress tracking

 ---